WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 npm i json-server
 ```

 Afterwards, go to package.json to update the new package.
 Within this file, you'll need to add a new script (within the "scripts" portion): `"server": "json-server --watch db.json --port 5000"`.
 Also note that `--port 5000` changed the running port from what ever was default (3000) to 5000.
+Also NOTE: I had to change that to `5003` since the port was being used.
 Next you need to create the db.json file within the root...
 Once you have a JSON file with all the data, you can run the server using `npm run server` (or however you named it previously).

 ### 2240 | JSON Server